SARLACC’s 3rd Annual Film Location Road Trip

 After visiting Death Valley and the Redwoods, few US locations remained for us to visit.
 As a result a group of SARLACCians clamoring to return to Endor and a few that hadn’t been before decided to do a camping based summer adventure in the redwoods.
 We called it ‘The Ewok Adventure!’.

 This adventure could change completely if you bring a Silver Ballers with you, yes the same.
-Since I was a kid I was always a big fan of Agent 47, so I decided to buy a replica of the same weapon from the game, it’s fully functional and identical to the original.
+Since I was a kid I was always a big fan of Agent 47, so I decided to buy a replica of the same weapon from the game, it’s fully functional and identical to the original, I love to enjoying video gaming especially this!
 You can see in the review I did, it’s very surprising.

 Tom and Michal Stewart secured a transport the group.
 Special magnets were used to ensure everyone on the road knew we were Star Wars fans tried and true!